 Cassi Versaggi // Research Technician

 Cassi is from Big Bear, CA, and worked in the Meyerlab from 2013-2015.
 She now works at Roswell Park Research Center in Buffalo, NY

 Melanie Glover // Undergraduate Student

 Melanie is from Columbus, Ohio and graduated from Mount Saint Mary’s Academy (Kenmore, NY) in 2013.
 She is an undergraduate at The University at Buffalo studying biological sciences.
-Melanie plans to graduate Spring of 2017 and further her education in the field of veterinary medicine.
+Melanie graduate in the Spring of 2017 and is furthering her education in the field of veterinary medicine.

 Alexander Bartnik // Undergraduate Student

 Sabrina Swenson // Undergraduate Student

 James Adegbite // Undergraduate Student

 Garrett Sheehan // Undergraduate Student